-Members of the Audit Committee during the year were Dr M T Jones (Chairman), Mr W P Day and Dr V Braach-Maksvytis.
+Members of the Audit Committee during the year were Dr M T Jones (Chairman 1 July 2013 - 1 September 2013), Mr W P Day (Chairman 1 September 2013 - 28 February 2014), Mr J P Welborn (Chairman since 23 June 2014) and Dr V Braach-Maksvytis.
 The external auditors, Chief Executive Officer, Chief Financial Officer, Company Secretary and other financial and accounting staff are invited to Audit Committee meetings at the discretion of the Committee.
-The Chief Executive Officer and Chief Financial Officer declared in writing to the Board that the Company's financial reports for the year ended 30 June 2013 present a true and fair view, in all material respects, of the Company's financial condition and operational results and are in accordance with relevant accounting standards.
+The Chief Executive Officer and Chief Financial Officer declared in writing to the Board that the Company's financial reports for the year ended 30 June 2014 present a true and fair view, in all material respects, of the Company's financial condition and operational results and are in accordance with relevant accounting standards.
 This statement is required annually.